impactoss/impactoss-user-manual/README.md

 ##### License

-This manual is part of the [IMPACT OSS open source software](https://github.com/impactoss/impactoss-server/) and accordingly licensed under the same MIT license, see [License](LICENSE.md).
+This manual is part of [IMPACT OSS](https://github.com/impactoss/impactoss-server/) and accordingly licensed under the same MIT license, see [License](LICENSE.md)